About Clinical Coding

 MedDRA Code Structure

-The MedDRA dictionary defines medical conditions.
-MedDRA codes are organized by System Organ Class (SOC).
-The code begins with the system of the body affected and becomes more specific.
+The Medical Dictionary for Regulatory Activities (MedDRA) is used for coding medical conditions, including for adverse event and medical history forms.
+MedDRA codes are organized in a five-level hierarchy beginning with the highest level System Organ Class (SOC), which identifies the aetiology, manifestation site, or purpose, and becoming more specific.
 The SOC codes are divided into High-Level Group Terms (HLGT), High-Level Terms (HLT), Preferred Terms (PT) and finally into Lowest Level Terms (LLT).

 MedDRA Code Structure

-Vault Coder also offers MedDRAJ to code and autocode Japanese Adverse Events and Medical History terms.
-MedDRAJ can be configured in Coder Tools > Study Settings > Form Configuration.
+Veeva Coder also supports the use of MedDRAJ to code and autocode Japanese Adverse Events and Medical History terms.
+You can configure MedDRAJ in Coder Tools > Study Settings > Form Configuration.